256Taras/core/README.md

 Northle (pronounced `/nɑrθl/`) is a modern and declarative backend framework for Node.js.
 It makes it easy to create fast and secure web applications with awesome developer experience.

 > Northle is currently in the `alpha` stage.
-Altough it is already suitable for creating apps, you may still encounter some bugs and breaking changes.
+Although it is already suitable for creating apps, you may still encounter some bugs and breaking changes.
 The documentation is complete in about `90%`.

 ## Requirements